mercedes-benz/mo360-ftk/docs/content/what-is-ftk.md

-# What is the Daimler MO360 Frontend Toolkit
+# What is the Mercedes-Benz MO360 Frontend Toolkit

 - [Brief overview](#brief-overview)
 - [Big picture](#big-picture)